-PGA, a non-profit, non-partisan international network of 1,100 legislators in 139 elected parliaments around the globe, aims to promote peace, democracy, the rule of law, human rights, gender equality and population issues.
+PGA, a non-profit, non-partisan international network of 1,100 legislators in more than 140 elected parliaments around the globe, aims to promote peace, democracy, the rule of law, human rights, gender equality and population issues.

 PGA operates under the political direction of the Executive Committee and the International Council.
 The Executive Committee meets twice a year to decide on PGA's future programme activities.